Fall Planted Bulbs | Gardening 101 | Tips & Tricks

 Harvesting Bearded Iris

-Planting Time
+Bearded Iris Planting Time

-Planting Location and Technique
+Planting Location and Technique for Bearded Iris

-Planting a Rhizome
+Planting a Bearded Iris Rhizome

 The “fans” of the previous spring’s growth will most likely be dried and beginning to brown when the rhizomes arrive — this is completely normal as this growth will slowly fade away to make room for new growth next spring.

-Rhizome in Soil
+Bearded Iris Rhizome in Soil

 Hold the rhizome at a depth just below the soil surface, standing as upright as possible with the roots splayed out in all directions, pointing slightly downward.

-Cover the roots with just a thin layer of soil and lightly pack it down around the base of the rhizome so that it continues to remain upright with “fans” pointing towards the sky.
+Cover the roots with just a thin layer of soil and lightly pack it down around the base of the rhizome so that it continues to remain upright with “fans” pointing towards the sky

 Rhizome